Introduction

 Procedure

-Corrosion resistance and coating adhesion tests were selected to evaluate the benefits of chemical passivation before coating deposition.
-Chemically passivated and non-passivated stainless teel coupons of types 316, 17-4 PH, and 440C were treated with a 0.0003” to 0.0005” thick deposit of chromium composition coating using the ME-92® technology.
-Due to the poor corrosion resistance of type 440C stainless steel, uncoated passivated and uncoated non-passivated samples were also exposed to the corrosion tests.
-These samples were used to demonstrate the value of the coating for improving corrosion resistance.
-Surface appearances were photographed at the end of each test.
+Researchers selected corrosion resistance and coating adhesion tests to evaluate the benefits of chemical passivation before coating deposition.
+They treated chemically passivated and non-passivated stainless steel coupons of types 316, 17-4 PH, and 440C with a 0.0003” to 0.0005” thick deposit of chromium composition coating using the ME-92® technology.
+Due to the poor corrosion resistance of type 440C stainless steel, they also exposed uncoated passivated and uncoated non-passivated samples to the corrosion tests.
+They used these samples to demonstrate the value of the coating for improving corrosion resistance.
+At the end of each test, they photographed the surface appearances.

-Two new samples of each type were immersed in room temperature isotonic saline solution for two minutes, followed by air drying in a nearly horizontal position.
-Coupons were visually inspected for surface discoloration after each drying cycle for a total of 50 cycles.
-Uncoated samples were exposed to 40 cycles.
+Armoloy Researchers immersed two new samples of each type in room temperature isotonic saline solution for two minutes, followed by air drying them in a nearly horizontal position.
+They visually inspected the coupons for surface discoloration after each drying cycle for a total of 50 cycles.
+They exposed uncoated samples to 40 cycles.

 Autoclave corrosion testing consisted of 30 cycles of exposure to 121°C pure steam for 20 minutes.
 Two samples of each configuration were tested.
 At the end of testing, samples were rinsed in distilled water and visually inspected for corrosion and discoloration.

-The adherence of the coating to the base metal was appraised using a Rockwell hardness tester in the A-scale configuration.
-Three coating indentations were performed to each type of sample.
-The edges and bases of the hardness impressions were examined at a magnification of 200x for coating delamination using a JEOL T300 Scanning Electron Microscope (SEM).
+Researchers appraised the adherence of the coating to the base metal using a Rockwell hardness tester in the A-scale configuration.
+They performed three coating indentations on each type of sample.
+They examined the edges and bases of the hardness impressions at a magnification of 200x for coating delamination using a JEOL T300 Scanning Electron Microscope (SEM).

 Results & Discussion